wenyue-gu/Simulation/README.md

 state and neighbor states.
 4. Simulations run indefinitely.
 5. Implemented Java code for the rules of five different simulations: game of life (for testing), percolation (the simplest one - rules are given on page 3), segregation, predator-prey, and fire.
+6. We had different arrangements of neighbors.
+7. We have rectangle
 ** Configuration **

 1. Read in an XML formatted file that contains the initial settings for a simulation.
 The file contains three parts: